Saintson275/interview_Ethan_20241127/README.md

        "level": "等级一"
      }
    ]

-2. **Post: Register a new player and receive a request in JSON format, including the player's name and level.
-Returns the new player's ID:**:
+**- Post: Register a new player and receive a request in JSON format, including the player's name and level.
+Returns the new player's ID**:
    RequestUrl:http://localhost:8080/api/players
    ```json
    *requestBody: